Curriculum

 Difference Between Curriculum And Syllabus

 While often used interchangeably, curriculum and syllabus serve different purposes in education.
-Understanding the distinction helps parents, teachers, and students know what to expect from learning programs and how education is structured from the big picture down to each subject.
+Understanding curriculum vs syllabus difference will help parents, teachers, and students know what to expect from learning programs and how education is structured from the big picture down to each subject.

 Steps showing how a curriculum is designed in education